-There were approximately 252,823 square feet of new leases and renewals executed in the three counties surveyed (Burlington, Camden and Gloucester), which was a drop of nearly 58% from the previous quarter.
-New tenant leases comprised approximately 64,450 square feet, or approximately 25.5% of all deals for the three counties.
+In the fourth quarter there were approximately 322,881 square feet of new leases and renewals executed in the three counties surveyed (Burlington, Camden and Gloucester), a substantial gain over the third quarter.
+New tenant leases comprised approximately 208,135 square feet, or about 65% of all deals for the three counties.
 These also represent double-digit percentage improvements over the third quarter.

 Other office market highlights from the report:

-• Overall vacancy in the market is now approximately 13.6 percent, which is a jump of about two-thirds of a point from the previous quarter, and an increase of two full points since Q2.
+• Overall vacancy in the market is now approximately 13.65 percent, nearly a full point above the previous quarter.

 WCRE has expanded into southeastern Pennsylvania, and the firm’s quarterly reports now include a section on transactions, rates, and news from Philadelphia and the suburbs.
 Highlights from the fourth quarter in Pennsylvania include: